Grumberlings/gb_test/about.markdown

 # History

-Graham Brooks was trained in Industrial Design at Newcastle Polytechnic and obtained a masters in Industrial Design at Birmingham Polytehcnic.
-During the 90s he designing site specific sculptural lighting for restaurants and bars.
-He moved into the burgoning 3D computer graphics arena producing 3D computer animation.
-He took a post as a researcher at the University of Nottingham producing real-time graphics for virtual reality and 'serious games'.
-He was one of the founding members of Mission Room Ltd. a company formed to take the research into the industrial world.
+Graham Brooks was trained in Industrial Design at Newcastle Polytechnic and obtained a master’s in Industrial Design at Birmingham Polytechnic.
+Based in London during the 90s he created site-specific sculptural lighting designs for restaurants and bars.
+He next moved into the CGI arena producing 3D computer animation for video and TV.
+This led to a research post at the University of Nottingham using real-time graphics for virtual reality and ‘serious games’.
+As one of the founding members of Mission Room Ltd. he spent the next decade transforming this research into applications for industry.

 # Artist Statement

-Graham Brooks uses repeating cast components and contrasting organic elements to explore ideas around the artificiality, perminance and ownership.
+Graham Brooks uses repeating components and contrasting organic elements to explore ideas around artificiality, permanence, ownership, and waste.

-Fasinated by the effect of wear objects and how these marks of making and use suggest traces of a human presence on our often sterile and unyielding surroundings.
+His work also focuses on the effect of wear on objects and these marks of making and use can suggest traces of a human presence on sterile and unyielding products.

-Using a series of component parts as a starting point he works in plaster polymer and felt to give a physical presence what is natural, what is man made?
-What are the positive and negative aspects
+Using a series of component parts as a starting point he works in plaster polymer and felt to give a physical presence to the question of what is natural and what is artificial?

-Fascinated by the containing function of the vessel and its connotations with the human body, where external surface and shape are often the defining characteristics rather than what is contained; she plays with these aspects trying to destabilise or reinforce them.

-Often working in sequence, she is interested in how we view the individual as a distinct entity and what happens when it becomes part of a group or a larger whole.
-Do we perceive its inherent characteristics or those relative to what is around it?

-The unique and hand-made is important as it acts as a counterpoint to the visual refernces to mass manufacture and the effemeral.
-He uses a process led, material based practice where the hands on act of making is integral.
-The slow repetitive process of working with components is important, contrasting with the visual language of mass manufactuer.
+He uses a process led, material-based practice where the hands-on act of making is integral.
+The unique and hand-made is important.
+The slow repetitive process of making each ‘master’ component and the unplanned act of bringing the finished into being contrasts with the visual language of design for mass manufacture.